Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 Feature integration richness

 When assessing the merits of a Wallet-as-a-Service (WaaS) platform, the richness of feature integration upstream and downstream is a significant factor.
 This points to the platform's capacity to provide a robust, versatile, and user-centric service.
-It’s also important to understand which of these integrations happen directly in-wallet and which, if any, require users to leave your dApp.
+It’s also important to understand which of these integrations happen within the embedded wallet and which, if any, require users to leave your dApp.

 Here are some key areas where feature integration richness shines: